wp-plugins/spider-event-calendar/readme.txt

 * Possibility of selecting the start day of the week (Monday, Sunday).
 * Possibility of defining the default view, as well as view options for the calendar widget.
 * Colors and fonts of the Upcoming events widget can be customized from the widget area.
+* Possibility to include only the events and not the calendar as whole in a list form with Upcoming Events widget.

 Upgrade to [WordPress Calendar Pro](http://web-dorado.com/products/wordpress-calendar.html) to add features:

 *   Spider Event Calendar allows you to change the colors of the calendar and fit it to the colors of your website.